Kilnsea

-The old St Helen's Church was lost to the sea in 1826, and was replaced by a new church in 1865, at a cost of £420, that incorporated some salvaged remains of the old building.
+The old St Helen's Church was lost to the sea in 1826, and was replaced by a new church in 1865, at a cost of £420.
+The new church incorporated some salvaged remains of the old building.
 The church was listed as a Grade II building on 14 December 2018.

+Kilnsea has one public house, the Crown and Anchor.
+To the east of Kilnsea is a Grade II listed First World War concrete acoustic mirror used as an early warning device.